MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-hindex.md

 ## Query and visualize result

-In this section, you query the top authors by h-index and visualize the result.
+In this section, you query top authors by h-index and visualize the result.

-1. Query the authors with highest h-index.
+1. Query top authors with highest h-index.
 Paste the following code in a new cell.
 Press the **SHIFT + ENTER** keys to run the code in this block.

    ```sql
    %sql